-Seven months before the crime described above, Loomis Fargo lost even more cash in a heist performed by its armoured car driver Philip Noel Johnson.
-He got rid of two of his co-workers leaving them handcuffed in different locations, hid the money and moved to Mexico.
+Seven months before the crime described above, Loomis Fargo lost even more cash in a heist performed by its armored car driver Philip Noel Johnson.
+He got rid of two of his co-workers leaving them handcuffed in different locations, hid the money, and moved to Mexico.
 In August he tried to move back to the U.S., but due to his suspicious responses to Customs Agents’ questions, he came under the scrutiny of the authorities.
 He was arrested when agents revealed that he had multiple passports with him.
 By that time his storage shed was uncovered with approximately $18 million in it.

 Dunbar Armoured robbery